Azure DevOps Single Sign-On SSO

 ||If you enable this option, then only the attributes configured below will be sent in attributes at the time of login

-- Click on Save.
+Click on Save.
 After this, it will show you the list of User stores.
-Click on Test Configuration to check whether you have enter valid details.
+Click on Test Connection to check whether you have enter valid details.
 For that, it will ask for username and password.

 Refer our guide to setup LDAPS on windows server.